scotthibbs/FDLog_Enhanced/README.md

 2017-beta-6 (unreleased)
   + Fixed who's on the bands reporting - now nice print out (from .ba report).
-  + Fixed freezing for the gota station.. gota is now gotanode.
+  + Fixed freezing for the GOTA station..
+GOTA is now gotanode.
   + Changed clock slew to a bigger number (0.75931)
   + Class reporting should be correct now.
 Free VHF too. (reworked)
-  + Protected against putting the fdcall and gota call in the log.
+  + Protected against putting the fdcall and GOTA call in the log.
   + Fixed the .node command - discovered it was broken.
   + Updated all the documentation files.
   + Removed the wireless information menu - no longer needed.